pearlynne/HealthTrackingAPI/README.md

 - Revision of routes

 ### Working on [see [timeline](#tasks) for breakdown]:
-- Creating demo collection for presentation and testing routes on Postman (40%; left with appointments and report routes)
+- Creating demo collection for presentation and testing routes on Postman (40% complete; left with appointments and report routes)
-- Develop test utils for Jest test
+- Create Jest tests for all routes (5% completev)
-- Create Jest tests for all routes
+- Review test utils for Jest test
 - Self-eval in README